Zasilkovna/virtuemart3/README.md

 #### Supported versions:

-- VirtueMart 3 & 4 + Joomla 3
+- VirtueMart 3 or 4 + Joomla 3 or 4
 - If you have trouble using the module, please contact us at [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz).

 #### Functions provided: